North Finchley: Tally Ho Corner and the High Road

 North End, the old name for the area of North Finchley and Whetstone, was first recorded in 1462.
 North Finchley did not develop into an urban area until after the enclosure of Finchley Common after 1816.
 Prior to that, in 1627, Thomas Rawson was allowed to construct a windmill and house which by 1722 had also become an inn, the Windmill.
 By 1754 the inn was called the Swan with Two Nicks and had ceased as a mill.
 The site is now a police garage.

 Ballards Lane is an ancient road which was probably named after the Ballard family of about 1300.
 It did not always connect with the High Road.
 For many centuries it terminated near where Victoria Park is today.
 In 1756 a raised way was constructed from the end of Ballards Lane to the High Road, then the Great North Road, making North Finchley a junction.
 This suggests that Ballards Lane had already become a link in a route from London via Hendon to the Great North Road.
 There was a beer house in 1814, licensed to provide gunpowder and shot, near the junction.

-The name Tally Ho came in the 1830s when a coaching company of the same name based a staging post of 16 horses on the corner.
-But it was later, with the enclosure of the common after 1816 and the creation of the Finchley Road turnpike along Ballards Lane in the late 1820s, that beginnings of a suburb were sparked.
+The name Tally Ho allegedly originates from the 1830s when a coaching company of the same name based a staging post of 16 horses on the corner, serving as a stop where the horses were changed on their way to Birmingham.
+There is, however, no direct evidence of the company ever having existed; local historians believe that it is unlikely that the company ever existed, or that the horses would have needed changing so early on in their journey from London to Birmingham.
+But it was later, with the enclosure of the Common after 1816 and the creation of the Finchley Road turnpike along Ballards Lane in the late 1820s, that beginnings of a suburb were sparked.

-Charles Jacques built twenty one cottages in Lodge Lane around 1824 and constructed Torrington Cottage as a residence.
+Charles Jacques built twenty-one cottages in Lodge Lane around 1824 and constructed Torrington Cottage as a residence.
 By the 1830s there were other houses and in 1837 a dissenting chapel, "Cottagers Chapel", which had been converted from the stables of Orchard Cottage.